Menu

 The 26th World Scout Jamboree will take place in Gdansk, Poland in July/August 2027.

-World Scout Jamborees (WSJ) are fantastic events, and their impact on those who attend can be, in some circumstances, life-changing.
+World Scout Jamborees (WSJ) are fantastic events and their impact on those who attend can be, in some circumstances, life-changing.
 Many young people and adults return from Jamborees exhausted but elated!

 Who is eligible for the World Scout Jamboree?

-To participate as a young person in the World Scout Jamboree Poland 2027, individuals must be between 14 and 17 years old at the time of the event, which takes place from July 30 to August 8, 2027.
-This means they must be born between July 30, 2009, and July 30, 2013.
-This date range is the same for the inter-rail trip too.
+To participate as a young person in the World Scout Jamboree Poland 2027, individuals must be between 14 and 17 years old at the time of the event, which takes place from 30 July to 8 August 2027.
+This means they must be born between July 30, 2009 and July 30, 2013.

-5. 1st October 2025: WSJ Participants offered places
+5. 1st October 2025: WSJ Participants places offered

 6. 5th October 2025: European Tour places offered